 In general, New York theatres are divided into Broadway, Off-Broadway, and Off-Off-Broadway categories.
-Here are some simplified guidelines on each classification:
+Here are some simplified guidelines for each classification:

 A theatre is classed as a Broadway theatre if it has 500 seats or more and is geographically located between 41st Street and 54th Street and between 6th and 8th Avenues in Manhattan.
 The only theatre that does not follow this rule is the Vivian Beaumont Theater, located at Lincoln Center by West 65th Street.

-Broadway theatres are also mainly commercial theatres, although a handful are operated by not-for-profit theatre companies such as the Roundabout Theatre Company and Manhattan Theatre Club.
+Broadway theatres are also mainly commercial theatres, although a handful are operated by nonprofit theatre companies such as Roundabout Theatre Company, Manhattan Theatre Club, and Second Stage Theater.

 There are 41 Broadway theatres in New York City.
 All 41 Broadway theatres are listed below in alphabetical order.

 Al Hirschfeld Theatre, Ambassador Theatre, American Airlines Theatre, August Wilson Theatre, Barrymore Theatre, Belasco Theatre, Bernard B. Jacobs Theatre, Booth Theatre, Broadhurst Theatre, Broadway Theatre, Brooks Atkinson Theatre, Circle in the Square Theatre, Eugene O’Neill Theatre, Gerald Schoenfeld Theatre, Gershwin Theatre, Golden Theatre, Hayes Theater, Hudson Theatre, Imperial Theatre, James Earl Jones Theatre, Longacre Theatre, Lunt-Fontanne Theatre, Lyceum Theatre, Lyric Theatre, Majestic Theatre, Marquis Theatre, Minskoff Theatre, Music Box Theatre, Nederlander Theatre, Neil Simon Theatre, New Amsterdam Theatre, Palace Theatre, Richard Rodgers Theatre, Samuel J. Friedman Theatre, Shubert Theatre, St. James Theatre, Stephen Sondheim Theatre, Studio 54, Vivian Beaumont Theater, Walter Kerr Theatre, and Winter Garden Theatre.

-A theatre is classed as an Off-Broadway theatre if it has a capacity of between 100 and 499 seats and is located in Manhattan.
-Some companies have a presence both on Broadway and Off-Broadway.
+A theatre is classed as an Off-Broadway theatre if it has a capacity of 100-499 seats.
+Some theatre companies operate venues on Broadway and off Broadway.
 Productions can also transfer from an Off-Broadway venue to a longer run at a larger venue on Broadway.

 There are dozens of Off-Broadway theatres that you can visit in New York City.
 We've listed the major Off-Broadway theatres below.